Tempe, Arizona: Geography

 Tempe is an inner suburb, located between the core city of Phoenix and the rest of the East Valley.
-Due to this as well as being the home of the main campus of Arizona State University, Tempe has a fairly dense, urbanized development pattern in the northern part of the city especially in relation to the Valley Metro Line.
+Due to this, as well as being the home of the main campus of Arizona State University, Tempe has a fairly dense, urbanized development pattern in the northern part of the city especially in relation to the Valley Metro Line.
 Going south, development becomes less dense, consisting of single-family homes, strip malls and lower-density office parks.

 The Salt River runs west through the northern part of Tempe; part of the river is dammed in two places to create Tempe Town Lake.

 According to the United States Census Bureau, the landlocked city has a total area of 40.2 sqmi, of which 40.1 sqmi is land and 0.1 sqmi is water.
 The total area is 0.32% water, including Tempe Town Lake.
 The city of Tempe is bordered by Mesa to the east, Scottsdale and the Salt River Pima–Maricopa Indian Community to the north, Phoenix and Guadalupe to the west, and Chandler to the south.

 Tempe is generally flat, except for Tempe Butte or Hayden Butte (generally known as A-Mountain for Arizona State University's "A" logo located on its south face), located next to Sun Devil Stadium, Twin Buttes and Bell Butte on the western edge of Tempe, and the buttes within Papago Park at northwest corner of Tempe.
 Elevation ranges from 1140 ft at Tempe Town Lake to 1495 ft atop Hayden Butte.

 Climate

-Tempe experiences a desert climate with a higher degree of diurnal temperature variation than neighboring Phoenix.
+Tempe experiences a hot-desert climate (Köppen: BWh) with a higher degree of diurnal temperature variation than neighboring Phoenix.